elementor/wp2static/readme.txt

 == Upgrade Notice ==

+= 4.1 =

+ * Bugfix: fix for rewriting escaped URLs within JavaScript for some themes

+= 4.0 =

 Major upgrade recommended for all users.
 Adds new functionality and fixes a major bug.

-= 4.0 =

  * Improvement: simplified UI for easier usage
  * Improvement: livechat from within plugin for easier support (during support hours)